MaterializeInc/materialize/doc/developer/project-lifecycle.md

 The goal of Private Preview is to identify and address all of the reasons why the solution might not work.
-To do this, the DRI is responsible for getting the solution in front of relevant internal (e.g. DevEx) and external (e.g. customers) testers.
+To do this, the DRI is responsible for getting the solution in front of relevant internal (e.g. QA) and external (e.g. customers) testers.
-It is recommended to kick this off by posting to #epd-announce and asking for support on identifying testers.
+It is recommended to kick this off by posting to `#epd-announce` and asking for support on identifying testers.
 Customer-facing teams such as field engineering are well-positioned to provide guidance on external testers.
 If you're unsure how to proceed,